 On December 2 and 8, 1935, the Seattle Times ran articles and photos of Balch & Jones in the King County Auditor’s office, where the men were filing a plat for their View Ridge Subdivision.
 The ten-acre tract consisted of just two blocks centered along 50th Ave NE, from NE 65th to NE 70th Streets.
 There was alley access to garages mid-block, running north-south between 50th and 51st Avenues NE.
 Balch & Jones filed their plat in the King County Auditor’s office because in northeast Seattle the city limit was at NE 65th Street, so the View Ridge development was “out in the county.”

-Balch & Jones refused to be limited by economic gloom
+Balch & Jones refused to be limited by economic gloom in the 1930s

 When Franklin D. Roosevelt won the election of President of the United States in November 1932, the Democrat Party also swept the elections at other levels.
 There had been twelve years of Republican administration at the federal level, and similarly in Washington State there had been Republican governors and administrations.
 As of the beginning of administrations in January 1933, political appointees in King County, such as the Auditor’s Office, were of the Democrat Party along with new Governor of the State of Washington Clarence D. Martin and President of the United States Franklin D. Roosevelt.